mhightower83/Spi0Utils/README.md

 resistor values, between the ESP and the signal source, for computation use the one with the smaller current limit.

+* Generously adding a series resistor may conflict with the I<sup>2</sup>C specification.

-* When used as an output, take into consideration that the output will be driven high at boot time until pinMode is called.
+* When used as an output, take into consideration that the output will be driven high at boot time until `pinMode()` is called.
 If this poses a problem, additional logic may be needed to gate these GPIO pins.
 (A similar issue exists with other GPIOs 0, 1, 2, 3, and 16).
 Since GPIO15 must be low for the system to boot, this could be leveraged to create a master enable/disable gate signal.

 * Not likely an issue; however, the capacitive load of the Flash Chip's /WP and /HOLD pins may need to be considered on rare occasions.
 The datasheets have